kevinwang930/kevinwang930.github.io/content/post/infra/k3s.md

 - K3s removes alpha APIs; standard Kubernetes may be needed for them.
 - Use port-forward or LoadBalancer service to expose apps locally.
 - K3s embedded etcd is suitable for dev; use external etcd for HA.
 - Run `sudo systemctl enable k3s` to auto-start on reboot.
-- Run `sudo systemctl enable k3s` to auto-start on reboot.